Share this recipe!

 How to Make Avocado Cottage Cheese Toast:

-Spread the avocado mash on your piece of toast, followed by the cottage cheese, then eggs.
-Garnish with green onions, microgreens, chili crunch seasoning or bagel seasoning and a drizzle of honey.
+Spread the avocado mash onto your piece of toast, add cottage cheese, then layer on the eggs.
+Finish with green onions, microgreens, chili crunch or bagel seasoning, and a drizzle of honey.

 Variation Ideas

-• If the cottage cheese texture bothers you but you want the benefit of added protein, try blending the cottage cheese until smooth.
+• If the cottage cheese texture bothers you but you want the high-protein benefit, try blending the cottage cheese until smooth.

 • Use whole grain bread for a boost of fiber!